 Track Work Hours Without Time Format Confusion

-Using a time tracking system such as Desklog allows organizations to standardize how time is recorded across their teams.
-Employees can log their work hours accurately while managers gain access to structured reports that show when tasks started, when they ended, and how long they took to complete.
+A time-tracking system like Desklog standardises how time is recorded across your entire organisation.
+Employees log their work hours in a consistent format, while managers access structured reports showing exactly when tasks started, when they ended, and how long they took.

 Frequently Asked Questions